 In honor of Veterans Day, Governor Kay Ivey has charged the veterans group Alabama Executive Veterans Network (AlaVetNet) to identify issues facing military service members and veterans in the state.
-David Albright, Hill Crest Foundation Endowed Chair in Mental Health and an associate professor in The University of Alabama School of Social Work, is chair of the group’s Health Committee.
+David Albright, Hill Crest Foundation Endowed Chair in Mental Health and a professor in The University of Alabama School of Social Work, is chair of the group’s Health Committee.

 AlaVetNet’s website connects Veterans with resources and services tailored to their unique needs and provides an online searchable database of resources for veterans based on the areas they live.
 AlaVetNet is organized into six committees representing the functional areas of Education, Employment, Homelessness, Family Services, Legal, and Health.
 Each Committee is led by a chair and two co-chairs representing state agencies or well-established non-profits.

 With Dr. Albright and other executive committee members of AlaVetNet present, Governor Ivey this week proclaimed Saturday, November 11, 2017, as Veterans Day in the state of Alabama and signed Executive Order 712 expanding the purpose of AlaVetNet.

 The expanded purpose of AlaVetNet is to identify issues facing service members, veterans, and their families and to find ways to address those issues in communities across Alabama.
 Two priorities will include a focus on reducing and eliminating the opioid crisis, as well as reducing the high veteran suicide rate by helping those in peril gain assistance.